manili/MYTH-workshop/README.md

   ![Ofast](Images/Lab1/Ofast.png)

 It is observed that using `-Ofast` option may reduce the number of instructions from 15 to 12 campared to `-O1`.
-[This](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) is a compelete reference for the GCC optimization options.
+[This](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) is a compelete reference for the GCC compiler optimization options.